cjbaar/prusa-mmu-12x/TIPS.md

 ### Display

 For the optional SSD1306 display, make sure you have a model that is set to use I2C communication.
-Attach four wires, as shown, to the display and the unused port on the control board, which should be labeled as "SENSOR."
+Attach four wires from the display to the unused port on the control board, which should be labeled as "SENSOR."
 (In reality, this port is just an unused-but-conveniently-exposed I2C interface.)

 <img src="./img/display1.jpeg" width="640" />
 <img src="./img/display2.jpeg" width="640" />

+Note the order of the colors, here; they are not the same on both sides.
-In case you have a different display, the actual pin connections should be as follows.
+In case you have a different display, the actual pin connections should be as shown below.
+Pin "1" on the control board is the one closest to the power connection.
 ```
   1 <-> VCC (+5v)
   2 <-> GND